Mahdidrm/Emotion-Recognition-CNN-LIME/README.md

 5- The data instances (binaries) with the corresponding weights (step 3) and the predicted label (step 4- but one label at the time) are then fit to the K-LASSO or Ridge regression classifier to measure the importance of each feature (segmentation in this case).

+- Ridge Regression is a technique for analyzing multiple regression data that suffer from multicollinearity.
+When multicollinearity occurs, least squares estimates are unbiased, but their variances are large so they may be far from the true value.

 6- The final output are the weights, which are representing significance of each segmented feature on the given class.

 7- The positive (support) and negative (against) segments/features are display based on the given thresholding value